 Childhood Hodgkin Lymphoma Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Childhood Hodgkin Lymphoma

-Being exposed to common infections before the age of 5 may decrease the risk of Hodgkin lymphoma in children because of the effect it has on the immune system.
+Being exposed to common infections in early childhood may decrease the risk of Hodgkin lymphoma in children because of the effect it has on the immune system.

 - Painless, swollen lymph nodes in the neck, chest, underarm, or groin.